nickbrandt/GitLab/doc/user/application_security/dast/index.md

 [Dynamic Application Security Testing (DAST)](https://en.wikipedia.org/wiki/Dynamic_Application_Security_Testing) is using the popular open source tool [OWASP ZAProxy](https://github.com/zaproxy/zaproxy) to perform an analysis on your running web application.

-Since it is based on [ZAP Baseline](https://github.com/zaproxy/zaproxy/wiki/ZAP-Baseline-Scan), DAST will perform passive scanning only; it will not actively attack your application.
+By default, DAST executes [ZAP Baseline Scan](https://github.com/zaproxy/zaproxy/wiki/ZAP-Baseline-Scan) and will perform passive scanning only.
+It will not actively attack your application.

+However, DAST can be [configured](#full-scan) to also perform a so-called "active scan".
+That is, attack your application and produce a more extensive security report.
 It can be very useful combined with [Review Apps](../../../ci/review_apps/index.md).

 ## Use cases